 The key symptom of shin splints is pain on the inside of the shin bone.
 The shin itself may feel tender to touch, and pain may increase during weight-bearing activities.
 Pain is often described as sharp or alternatively dull and throbbing.

 How a Chiropractor in Midtown West and East Can Manage Shin Splints

-Dr. Anthony Conte and Dr. Cariann Paul are happy to meet with you or your loved one if shin splints are becoming a problem.
+Dr. Anthony Conte is happy to meet with you or your loved one if shin splints are becoming a problem.
 Your time with a chiropractor in Midtown West and East can resolve your shin splints in several ways:

 - First, we'll confirm a shin splint diagnosis.
 We'll have to rule out other possible causes of anterior shin pain, including stress fractures and compartment syndrome.
 We use diagnostic imaging, physical tests, and patient history questionnaires to help us solidify a diagnosis.